Memorization to Generalization: Emergence of Diffusion Models from Associative Memory: Toy Example

-Notice, the dependence on the polar angle $\phi$ in \Cref{eqn:toy-model-energy} completely disappears from the final result.
-The local minima of the resulting energy function form a {\em continuous manifold}, corresponding to $R=1$.
-Data samples from the model occupy the vicinity of that manifold.
+where $R$ is the radius of the unit circle and $\phi$ is the polar angle.
+The dependence on the polar angle $\phi$ in Eq. (\ref{eqn:toy-model-energy}) completely disappears from the final result, since the local minima of the resulting energy function form a {\em continuous manifold}, described by a parabola centered around $R=1$ as $\beta \rightarrow \infty$.
 This behavior describes the fully generalized phase.
-In the limit of large $\beta$ the energy landscape is described by a parabola centered around $R=1$.

-For a single training data point, this simple model exhibits memorization.
-With a few training data points, the model can either be in the memorization or spurious phase, depending on the location of those points and the value of $\beta$.
-For a very large number of training data points, the model is in the generalization phase.
-All effects perfectly align with the cartoon illustration in \Cref{fig:general-energy-transition}.